Both expelled members of ‘Tennessee Three’ win back their state House seats

 NASHVILLE, Tenn.
 (AP) — Tennessee Reps.
 Justin Pearson and Justin Jones, who became Democratic heroes as members of the "Tennessee Three," reclaimed their legislative seats Thursday after they were expelled for involvement in a gun control protest on the House floor.

 The young Black lawmakers were reinstated by local officials after being booted from the GOP-dominated Statehouse, but only on an interim basis.
 They advanced Thursday through a special election to fully reclaim their positions.
-Both faced opponents in districts that heavily favor Democrats.
+Both faced opponents in districts that heavily favor Democrats and easily defeated them according to unofficial results from the Tennessee's Secretary of State's office.

 Jones, who lives in Nashville, was up against Republican candidate Laura Nelson.
 Meanwhile, Pearson, from Memphis, faced independent candidate Jeff Johnston.